Table of Contents

 Training And Exercise: Turning Your Boston Weenie into a Polite and Athletic Dog

 Arm yourself with patience and keep the sessions short and engaging.
 They may not be the most undemanding breed to housetrain, but they are far from being the toughest.
 There should be a ton of positive reinforcement.
-Each time your Bo-Dach does well, give them lots of verbal praise.
+Each time your Bo-Dach does well, give them lots of verbal praise, treats, gifts, whatever you can think of.
 Every time they do badly, sigh, roll your eyes, and start over.
 Punishing them won’t do anything but add to your frustration and scare the pooch.

 They are lively and energetic dogs, but when it comes to exercise, 30 to 60 minutes of activity a day will be more than enough.
 Make sure to top it off with another 15 minutes of high-intensity activity or free play; this will keep your dog’s brain working and strengthen the bond between the two of you.